BeachLive out of season service FAQs

 Yes.
 In 2019 we switched on BeachLive before the start of the official bathing water season (15 May to 30 September) and extended it at the end of the season to cover the following 13 beaches every day up to and including Sunday 27 October to coincide with beaches being staffed by the RNLI during that time:

 - Mawgan Porth

 - Fistral South

-The service will undergo redevelopment and maintenance before being switched on again in time for the 2020 bathing water season.
+The service underwent redevelopment and maintenance before being switched on again in time for the 2020 bathing water season.